escobedo-lab/Hamiltonian-Replica-Exchange/README.txt

 (3) LAMMPS scripts to run high PAG concentration simulations.
 	Sequence for running the LAMMPS scripts for high PAG simulations:in.adapt->in.startljcoul->in.final

+All simulations were performed using LAMMPS 29th September 2021 version.
 More details on the Metropolis acceptance, OPLS-AA forcefield parameters, and simulation protocols can be found in the manuscript titled: Atomistic modeling approach for predicting association of photoacid generators in extreme unltraviolet polymeric photoresists (under review)